The second entry in the Sony RISC console trilogy.

 The Namco System 256 arcade board *may* use a variant of the GS with 8MB of VRAM, I can’t find any proof of this with the exception of forum posts and the footage I’ve seen of System 256 games (Tekken 5) they don’t look any different from the console counterpart.
 It’ s more likely to be a revision that’s based on the slim hardware design.

 SPU2: The sound processor of the PS2, and is an updated version of the original SPU in the PlayStation, only now two of them giving 48 channels of audio in total.

 IO Processor: For Input/Output operations, this is responsible for the USB/1394/controller and memory card ports and relieves the main CPU from this task.

-On original models (SCPH10000 – 70000) This is the same as the PlayStation CPU (LSI Coreware R3000) and is used for its backwards compatibility mode with the rest of it being emulated on the R5900 CPU (GTE).
+On original models (SCPH10000 – 70000) This is the same as the PlayStation CPU (LSI Coreware R3000) and is used for its backward compatibility mode with the rest of it being emulated on the R5900 CPU (GTE).
 In PS2 mode it takes over the I/O operations for the USB/1394/controller and memory card ports, relieving the main CPU of this task.
 In PS1 mode, it becomes the main CPU to run the PlayStation software on.

-On later revisions (79000 – 90000), Sony changed the processor for a PowerPC based processor that took over I/O operations, these are known as Deckard consoles.
-This meant the emulator had to be changed to accommodate the new processor, and also meant that any PS2 software that made extensive use of the I/O processor suffered from compatibility issues.
+On later revisions (79000 – 90000), Sony changed the processor for a PowerPC-based processor that took over I/O operations, these are known as Deckard consoles.
+This meant the emulator had to be changed to accommodate the new processor and also meant that any PS2 software that made extensive use of the I/O processor suffered from compatibility issues.
 Way to go Sony, as a result there are some PS2 games that suffer from compatibility issues on these models, and some PSone games are no longer compatible or suffer from additional issues.
 Some greatest hits rereleases maybe recompiled to resolve these issues.